Cul de Sac by Richard Thompson for June 27, 2018

 6. Image001

-dogday Premium Member almost 6 years ago
+dogday Premium Member over 6 years ago

 Years ago I lived on one of the last farms in an area being developed into large-lot housing.
 There was marshy field along one of the roads home, and every summer the reeds would be alive with fire flies.
 It was like looking at diamonds on black velvet.
 Enchanting.